ItsTanman1/ublue-cosmic/README.md

 ## Personal Configuration

-- Kernel: Swapped to the CachyOS kernel for more performance in game.
+- Kernel: Swapped to the CachyOS kernel for more performance while gaming.

 - Desktop: Pre-configured with the COSMIC desktop environment.